SAN DIEGO 4.0

 Get to Know El Cajon VR World

-NATIONAL CITY 3.0 (1950-2024): FROM FARMLANDS TO FREEWAYS
+NATIONAL CITY 3.0 (1950-2024): THE POST-WAR SPARK

 When you walk through National City today, glass storefronts and broadband might seem ordinary — but they’re chapters in a much longer story.
 In the 1950s, this small port town began its quiet leap into the Third Industrial Revolution.
 The shipyards that once echoed with the clang of steel started humming with automation.
 New communication systems — from rotary phones to early computers — gave families and businesses faster ways to connect.
 By the 1970s, the city was threading fiber cables beneath its streets, preparing for a future it could barely imagine.